root-project/web/blog/_posts/2022-04-01-code-horsepower-f1.md

 ```

 ### git version control
 For one of your projects, or even for the ROOT codebase, you might be using git for version control.
-QtCreator integrates seamlessly with the typical git commands, and can show you a visual diff of the current changes, as well as commit (Alt+G, Alt+C) and push your changes using its GUI, or pull the latest version from the remote repository.
+QtCreator integrates seamlessly with the typical git commands, and can show you a visual diff of the current changes, as well as commit (<kbd>Alt</kbd>+<kbd>G</kbd>, <kbd>Alt</kbd>+<kbd>C</kbd>) and push your changes using its GUI, or pull the latest version from the remote repository.

 [![git](https://user-images.githubusercontent.com/10653970/154095599-849e5dcf-79a1-4b80-a44d-8ff35506e068.png)](https://user-images.githubusercontent.com/10653970/154095599-849e5dcf-79a1-4b80-a44d-8ff35506e068.png)